Internal · Instructor Reference

 • IACRA application reviewed

-• Applicant's PTS checklist complete (aircraft docs, maintenance records, POH, charts, plotter, AIM, photo ID, AKTR, logbook with endorsements, FAA Form 8710-1)
+• Applicant's PTS checklist complete (aircraft docs, maintenance records, POH + GFM, current charts, computer + plotter, flight plan + flight log forms, AIM + Chart Supplements, photo ID, pilot certificate, AKTR, logbook with endorsements, FAA Form 8710-1, FAA Form 8060-5 if a retest, evaluator's fee if applicable)

 Logbook endorsements to write

-The syllabus tracks training completion.
-The FAA-recognised practical-test recommendation is a logbook entry in ink, signed by the CFI with their certificate number and expiration date.
-Reference language is from AC 61-65 Appendix A — confirm against the current revision before signing.
+The FAA-recognized practical-test recommendation is a signed logbook endorsement (ink or compliant electronic per AC 61-65) with the CFI's certificate number and expiration date.
+Reference language is from AC 61-65 Appendix A, confirm against the current revision before signing.

 "I certify that [student name] has satisfactorily completed the pre-solo knowledge test of §61.87(b) for the [make and model]."